Omprakash50/AWS_EKS/README.md

 For this first we require aws configure to login to the aws cloud and then we need eksctl command which is like a client command only build for EKS Service.
 This will login to the aws in mumbai data center

 ![m](cli_config.png)

+## This is the YAML code to create eks cluster.

 ```
 apiVersion: eksctl.io/v1alpha5